FKnottenbelt/LS_101/109/cheatsheet.md

 # sort_by
 The `sort_by` method will return a new array based on and sorted by the last evaluated statement of the block.

+# #{} string interpolation
+on line 8 the local variable `a` is interpolated into the string "before etc" and passed to the `p` method as an argument